Skip to content

 CRISPR-Cas9 Hijacked for Genome Editing

 In 2012, George Church, Jennifer Doudna, Emmanuelle Charpentier, and Feng Zhang discovered that by designing guide RNA to target a specific region in the genome, “the CRISPR-Cas9 system can be used as a “cut-and-paste” tool to modify genomes.
 As a DNA-editing tool, CRISPR-Cas9 can remove or introduce new genes as well as silence or activate genes.
 CRISPR-Cas9 has been used to switch off genes that limit the production of lipids in microalgae, leading to increased lipid production and higher yields of biofuel.
-[7] In the near future, CRISPR-Cas9 may also be used to cure genetic disorders such as sickle-cell anemia and cystic fibrosis.
-[8] In fact, there is already a wide range of CRISPR applications in disease, including cancer and infectious diseases.
+[9] In the near future, CRISPR-Cas9 may also be used to cure genetic disorders such as sickle-cell anemia and cystic fibrosis.
+[10] In fact, there is already a wide range of CRISPR applications in disease treatment, including cancer and infectious diseases.

-Since the discovery of the CRISPR-Cas9 gene-editing system, researchers have modified the Cas9 nuclease to perform targeted epigenome editing.
+Researchers have modified the Cas9 nuclease to perform targeted epigenome editing.
 This modified Cas9, known as enzymatically dead Cas9 (dCas9), can be linked to one of several enzymes that change the epigenome, e.g., DNA demethylases, methylases, or acetyltransferases.
 Like unmodified Cas9, dCas9 is directed to the targeted genomic region with a guide RNA.
 However, instead of cutting the DNA, the dCas9-enzyme complex modifies the epigenome at the site.

 Epigenome editing can activate or repress transcription.
 Transcription can be activated by demethylating DNA using enzymes such as dCas9-Tet1 or by modifying histones using dCas9 linked to the histone acetyltransferase p300 enzyme.
 Conversely, transcription can be repressed by methylating DNA using DNA methyltransferase.
 Genes can also be silenced by linking dCas9 to enzymes that recruit corepressor proteins.